What a great visit to Fredericksburg

 Lady Bird Johnson Municipal Park Campground

-We had hoped to stay at one of the Harvest Host locations in the area; however, our onboard RV generator “went on holiday,” and we required electricity hook up.
-For that reason, we stayed at this great RV Park just three miles outside of town.
+We had hoped to stay at one of the Harvest Host locations in the area; however, our onboard RV generator “went on holiday,” and we required an electricity hookup.
+Therefore, we stayed at this great RV Park just three miles outside of town.

 What a great visit to Fredericksburg

-This RV park is enormous, has full hook-ups, welcomes pets, and is in a beautiful park.
+This enormous RV park has full hook-ups, welcomes pets, and is in a beautiful park.
 We were even able to ride our bikes throughout the park.
-Steve and I enjoyed a truly comfortable stay here and most likely will return for another visit.
+Steve and I enjoyed a truly comfortable stay here and will most likely return for another visit.

 Pioneer Museum